Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 - Philanthropy rank = 66
 - Financial rank = 69
 <!-- ^ Talking points ^
-- Boeing has had an amber signal since March 2017 relating to the UN Global compact principle 2.
+- Boeing has had an amber signal since March 2017 relating to the UN Global compact principle 2, which is under the human rights principle.
-- Businesses should make sure that they are not complicit in human rights abuses.
-- The alert signifies the severity, with amber being the middle.
--Accused by NGOs of providing support to a saudi-led coalition violating international humanitarian law in Yemen.
+- Accused by NGOs of providing support to a saudi-led coalition violating international humanitarian law in Yemen.
 -->

 # Corporate Beliefs